-THE PILLARS OF CHRIST SCHOOL LIFE
+THE FOUR PILLARS OF CHRIST SCHOOL

-Who We Are
+Who Are We?

 The “Christ School Boy” isn’t of a single mold.
 Boys come from 18 states and eight countries and bring many narratives, strengths, and areas that need growth.